Uniform distribution via lattices: from point sets to sequences: Outline

 \section{Outline}

 In this work we consider sequences $Z=(z_1,z_2,\ldots)$ in an arbitrary non-trivial set $\md$, where $Z$ will be the image of a certain sequence $S=(s_0,s_1,\ldots)$ in $[0,1)^d$ under some map $P:[0,1)^d\ra\md$ (note the index shift).
 We write $Z=P(S)$ if $z_{n+1}=P(s_n)$ and denote \textbf{initial segments} by $Z_N=(z_1,\ldots,z_{N})$.
 For any $M\subset [0,1)^d$, $P(M)$ shall be understood as a multiset, i.e. repeated elements are allowed, and we will often treat $Z_N$ as the multiset $\{z_1,\ldots,z_{N}\}$.
+Empirical measures with atoms at elements from a multiset $W$ will be denoted by $E_W$.
 We will present a simple method to construct sequences $S$ in $[0,1)^d$ with built in self-similarity, which for $d=1$ are (generalized) van der Corput sequences.
-Our main result, Theorem \ref{thm_main}, allows us to transfer bounds: if for a given discrepancy function $\mathscr{D}$ and all lattice sets $\ell^d_{b^{m}}$ one has bounds on $\mathscr{D}(E_{P(\ell^d_{b^{m}}+v)})$, we will derive upper bounds for $\mathscr{D}(E_{Z_N})$ -- the notation is explained in Section \ref{sec_IntroResults}: Definitions \ref{def_perturbedLatticeSet} and \ref{def_discrepancyFunction}.
-Applications of our main result are found in Section \ref{sec_UniforDistrThe}, where after an introduction we prove many bounds for the van der Corput sequences and their generalizations, and then give many examples of sequences on the two-dimensional unit sphere $\s$ with low $L^\infty$--discrepancy.
-This section also contains Theorem \ref{thm_SizeOfSetsB}, which "counts" the number of integers below a given threshold to satisfy smaller upper bounds of Theorem \ref{thm_main} (if $h_m\leq C$).
-The construction of the fundamental sequence $S^\Box_{b,d}$ is found in Section \ref{sec_SboxSequence}, and the proof of our main result for these sequences follows in Section \ref{subsec_proofThm1LmLatticeSets}. \textit{Indeed, if the reader wants a quick understanding of Theorem \ref{thm_main}, only Section \ref{sec_IntroResults} and \ref{sec_Theorem1SBox} need to be read.} The sequences $S^\boxplus_{b,d}$ are constructed in Section \ref{subsec_GuidedSequences} and for $d=1$ coincide with Niederreiter's (0,1)--sequences.
+Our main result, Theorem \ref{thm_main}, allows us to transfer bounds: if for a given discrepancy function $\mathscr{D}$ and all lattice sets $\ell^d_{b^{m}}$ one has bounds on $\mathscr{D}(E_{P(\ell^d_{b^{m}}+v)})$, we will derive upper bounds for $\mathscr{D}(E_{Z_N})$ -- the notation is explained in Section \ref{sec_IntroResults}, Definitions \ref{def_perturbedLatticeSet} and \ref{def_discrepancyFunction}.
+Applications of our main result are found in Section \ref{sec_UniforDistrThe}, where we prove many bounds for the van der Corput sequences and their generalizations, and then give many examples of sequences on the two-dimensional unit sphere $\s$ with small $L^\infty$--discrepancy.
+This section also contains Theorem \ref{thm_SizeOfSetsB}, which "counts" the number of integers $K\in\{1,\ldots,N\}$ for certain sequences $S$ that satisfy much tighter upper bounds for $\mathscr{D}(E_{S_K})$.
+The construction of the fundamental sequence $S^\Box_{b,d}$ is found in Section \ref{sec_SboxSequence}, and the proof of our main result for these sequences follows in Section \ref{subsec_proofThm1LmLatticeSets}. \textit{Indeed, if the reader wants a quick understanding of Theorem \ref{thm_main}, only Section \ref{sec_IntroResults} and \ref{sec_Theorem1SBox} need to be read (see Figures \ref{fig:Lem8Visualization} and \ref{fig:Thm1Visualization}).} The sequences $S^\boxplus_{b,d}$ are constructed in Section \ref{subsec_GuidedSequences} and for $d=1$ coincide with Niederreiter's (0,1)--sequences.
 The proof of our main result for these sequences then follows in Section \ref{subsec_proofThm1LmPerturbed}.
 Section \ref{sec_proofSizeofSetsB} contains the proof of Theorem \ref{thm_SizeOfSetsB}.
-Section \ref{sec_proofApplications} collects the proofs of the applications in uniform distribution theory, where we highlight the fact that our construction and Theorem \ref{thm_main} simplify matters to such an extent, that half the results follow from elementary computations alone.
+Section \ref{sec_proofApplications} collects the proofs of the applications in uniform distribution theory, where we highlight the fact that our construction and Theorem \ref{thm_main} simplify matters to such an extent that half the results follow from elementary computations alone.
+In Section 8 we extend our construction of $S^\boxplus$ to special self--similar sets.